freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/state-name-puzzle.md

 <section id='instructions'>

 Write a function to solve the challenge for the given array of names of states.
 The function should return an array.
-Each element should be an object in this form: <code>{"from":[],"to":[]}</code>.
+Each element should be an object in this form: `{"from":[],"to":[]}`.
 The "from" array should contain the original names and the "to" array should contain the resultant names.

 </section>